ccouzens/leptonica-plumbing/README.md

 Having a safety layer that stays simple improves the correctness and maintainability of the above libraries.

+## Memory and Naming conventions

+Leptonica has a few ways of managing memory.

+Simple `malloc`/`free`.
+This is used for returning strings and passes ownership to the caller.
+I don't use any prefixes for this case.

+Reference counted memory where we have a reference.
+I use the suffix `Rc` for this case.

+Reference counted memory where we don't have a reference (the reference count hasn't been incremented for us).
+I use the suffix `Reference` for this case.

+Reference counted memory where we don't have an exclusive reference.
+I use the prefix `Cloned` for these types.
+This matches how Leptonica uses the term Cloned and how Rust's `Rc` type uses it.

+---

+Maybe I'm thinking of this the wrong way.
+Instead of creating multiple types and trying to keep them in sync with each other, I should create Generics for the memory behaviour.
+Eg `ReferenceCounted::<Pix>`, `Borrowed::<'a, Box>` and finally the nothing case (`Pix`) for when we can mutate.
+TODO: investigate this.

 ## Testing

 To test for memory leaks, test with `valgrind`.